emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 For example version `1.0.1` of a dataset may fix a typo in version `1.0.0`.

 # Rule 6: Link relevant metadata and license files {-}

+* Importance of metadata (citations of MD best practices)
+* Data formats with embedded metadata (HDF5)
+* Linkage in a database
+* How to best link flat files to metadata
+* how to mention or include license file

 # Rule 7: Rule {-}